Education is a people industry so collaboration is a limitless resource to give and take from (within reason of course).

 Resources at Sydney

-- The Faculty of Education and Social Work has an extensive site devoted to group work which can be explored further.
+- The Sydney School of Education and Social Work has an extensive site devoted to group work which can be explored further.

 - Monash University – Language and Learning Online – Group Work (retrieved March 11)